-15 bedrooms - 14 bathrooms - large kitchen plus secondary kitchen - dining room - huge family sitting room - games room - cards room - TV room - 8 x TVs with satellite or Freeview - wifi - 6 acres of grounds - terrace - tennis court - tennis pavilion - fly fishing lake - lawns - gas barbecue x 2 - plenty of parking - Shopping deliveries can be arranged with Sainsburys, Asda or Tesco.
+15 bedrooms - 14 bathrooms - large kitchen plus secondary kitchen - dining room - huge family sitting room - games room - cards room - TV room - laundry room - 3 x TVs with Freeview - wifi - 6 acres of grounds - terrace - tennis court - tennis pavilion - fly fishing lake - lawns - play area - badminton net - BBQ (Easter to October) - plenty of parking - Shopping deliveries can be arranged with Sainsburys, Asda or Tesco.

 One of the biggest houses on the whole of Exmoor, Bossington Hall is a beautiful Edwardian country residence sitting in a commanding position high above the scenic Porlock Vale.
 The backdrop is of mixed woodland and heather topped heaths; the views from the front of the house are utterly breathtaking, stretching for miles and miles across Exmoor National Park, taking in Dunkery Beacon and Porlock Bay.

 It's exquisite; full of taste and style, original features abound; locally crafted curtain poles and door fittings, ornate cornicing, feature fireplaces, leaded windows, heritage Little Green paint colours, and all the comforts you could want - central heating, black out blinds, luxurious bedding and beautiful bathrooms.

 Stepping into the main hall, it's all very welcoming; antique rugs on oak floors, and big reclaimed timbers.
-There's a card room, a TV Room with gorgeous velvet Chesterfield sofas, a generously sized boot room with a dog cleaning room (smaller dogs), and further down the hall, past the wide main staircase with its carved oak balustrade, is a lovely open Breakfast Area.
+There's a card room, a TV Room with gorgeous velvet Chesterfield sofas, a generously sized laundry room with a washing machine and tumble dryer, and further down the hall, past the wide main staircase with its carved oak balustrade, is a lovely open Breakfast Area.
 At the end of the hall, step down into the magnificent Big Room - the main sitting room for the house.
 And wow, what a room!
 Equally perfect for celebrating or relaxing together, there's a big marble fireplace, a piano for impromptu sing-songs, and plenty of comfy chairs and sofas.

 Enjoy a lavish feast in the Dining Room - the refectory style table comfortably seats all 30 guests, and a huge picture window has a glorious outlook of the moors and Dunkery Beacon, Exmoor's highest point.